Bangladesh–Bhutan relations: History

 Ancient cities in Bangladesh traded with Himalayan states.
 The fort city of Bhitagarh in north Bengal was a center of trade with Bhutan.
-Mahayana Buddhism in Bhutan and Tibet was influenced by the Pala Empire of Bengal.
-During the 13th century, an Islamic invasion of Tibet was launched from Bengal which may have crossed Bhutan near the Chumbi Valley.
+Mahayana Buddhism in Bhutan and Tibet was influenced by the Pala Empire of Bengal..
 During British rule in the region, Bhutan ceded the Dooars under the Treaty of Sinchula in 1865 after the Bhutan War in the northern part of the Bengal Presidency.
 Bhutan became a protectorate of British India in 1910.
 After the partition of India in 1947, Bhutan signed an Indo-Bhutan Treaty of Friendship with the Dominion of India in 1949.
 Bhutan relied on India for guidance on foreign policy and there was little contact with East Pakistan.

 On 21 September 1971, Bhutan joined the United Nations.
 On 6 December 1971, in one of its first assertive acts in foreign policy, Bhutan announced its recognition of East Pakistan as an independent Bangladesh.
 As the Bangladesh Liberation War approached the defeat of West Pakistani forces, the King of Bhutan sent a telegram to Acting President Syed Nazrul Islam of the Provisional Government of Bangladesh on the morning of 6 December 1971.
 Bhutan became the first state in the world to recognize the new country.
 It was later followed in the day by India.
 Below is a text of the telegram:

 On behalf of my Government and myself, I would like to convey to Your Excellency and the Government of Bangladesh that we have great pleasure in recognizing Bangladesh as a sovereign independent country.
 We are confident that the great and heroic struggle of the people of Bangladesh to achieve freedom from foreign domination will be crowned with success in the close future.
 My people and myself pray for the safety of your great leader Sheikh Mujibur Rahman and we hope that God will deliver him safely from the present peril so that he can lead your country and people in the great task of national reconstruction and progress.